About Our Scholarship Donors

 Scholarship Criteria

-This scholarship is open to graduating seniors of Kimball Public High School who plan to attend an accredited college, university, vocational, or technical school.
-Applicants must also be U.S. citizens, rank in the top 50% of their class, and have participated in extra-curricular and community activities.
+Awarded to graduating seniors of Kimball Public High School in Kimball, SD.
 Preference will be given to students who plan to enroll in a South Dakota educational institution.
+Eligibility requirements include:

 This scholarship honors the life of Delmer Scott, a 1966 graduate of Alcester High School.